-There are many harmful bodybuilding myths that still exist.
-Some people believe that if you don’t work out for hours or eat nothing but protein, you’re not doing it right.
-But this isn’t the case!
-In fact, overworking can be dangerous and lead to injuries, and eating too much protein can actually be harmful to your health.
+Overworking can be dangerous and lead to injuries, and overeating protein can harm your health.
 So what are some of the most common bodybuilding myths?
 Keep reading to find out!

-Bodybuilding Myth #1: In order to build muscle, you must achieve a “pump” during your workout.
-The greater the pump you achieve, the more muscle you will build.
+Bodybuilding Myth #1: To build muscle, you must achieve a “pump” during your workout.
+The greater the pump you gain, the more muscle you will make.

 Bodybuilding Myth #2: Building muscle will cause you to become slower and less flexible.

-Bodybuilding Myth #3: You must always use perfect, textbook form on all exercises.
+Bodybuilding Myth #3: You must always use the perfect textbook form for all exercises.

 This is another huge misconception in the gym.
-The burning sensation that results from intense weight training is simply the result of lactic acid (a metabolic waste product) that is secreted inside the muscle tissue as you exercise.
-Increased levels of lactic acid have nothing to do with muscle growth and may actually slow down your gains rather than speed them up.
-You can limit lactic acid production by training in a lower rep range of 5-7, rather than the traditional range of 10 and above.
+The burning sensation from intense weight training is simply the result of lactic acid (a metabolic waste product) secreted inside the muscle tissue as you exercise.
+Increased lactic acid levels have nothing to do with muscle growth and may slow your gains rather than speed them up.
+You can limit lactic acid production by training in a lower rep range of 5-7 rather than the traditional scope of 10 and above.

 The last word on bodybuilding myths